 8. Side planks

 - Lie on your right side with your left leg and foot stacked on top of your right leg and foot.
-Prop your upper body up by placing your right forearm on the ground, elbow directly under your shoulder.
+Prop your upper body up by placing your right forearm on the ground and elbow directly under your shoulder.

 - Contract your core to stiffen your spine and lift your hips and knees off the ground, forming a straight line with your body.